China Rebukes House Bill Condemning Crackdown On Uighurs

 NPR's Rob Schmitz recently visited the camps and heard a different story from detainees.

 "They said they were more like political indoctrination camps where inmates were forced to repeat communist slogans and had to attend classes that taught them their religious traditions were backwards and harmful," Schmitz reported.
-Detainees told him they were constantly hungry and that it wasn't clear if they could leave, as China claims they can.
+Detainees told him they were constantly hungry and that it wasn't clear whether they could leave, as China claims they can.

 The lone vote against the Uighur bill passed Tuesday was from Rep. Thomas Massie, a Republican from Kentucky.
 "When our government meddles in the internal affairs of foreign countries, it invites those governments to meddle in our affairs," he wrote on Twitter in a message explaining his vote.